 Starting with the $26,500 of profit, then subtracting what’s needed to pay taxes, the investor is left with $16,350.
 Keep in mind that the investor can’t consider the $26,500 as if it’s theirs to spend since Uncle Sam needs his portion.

 How to File & Pay Your House Flipping Taxes

 After you calculate your flipping houses taxes, you need to know when to file them and how to pay them.
-Generally, if you’re a sole proprietor, part of an LLC or registered as an S Corp, and your house flipping business is making over $1,000 per year in profits, then you should pay quarterly taxes.
+Generally, if you’re a sole proprietor, part of an LLC, or registered as an S corporation, and your house flipping business is making over $1,000 per year in profits, then you should pay quarterly taxes.